EspressoSystems/espresso-sequencer/contracts/script/multisigTransactionProposals/README.md

 ## Demonstrating the setPermissionedProver workflow

-1. Follow the steps in the deployment script [readme](../../contracts/script/README.md) to set up OpenZeppelin Defender, a Multisig Wallet and deploy the Light Client contract
+1. Follow the steps in the deployment script [readme](../../contracts/script/README.md) to set up a Multisig Wallet and deploy the Light Client contract
 2. Set the environment variables mentioned in the section, [Set Permissioned Prover](#set-permissioned-prover)
 3. Run the `ts-node` command as mentioned in the section, [Set Permissioned Prover](#set-permissioned-prover)

 ## Demonstrating the disablePermissionedProver workflow

-1. Follow the steps in the deployment script [readme](../../contracts/script/README.md) to set up OpenZeppelin Defender, a Multisig Wallet and deploy the Light Client contract
+1. Follow the steps in the deployment script [readme](../../contracts/script/README.md) to set up a Multisig Wallet and deploy the Light Client contract
 2. Set the environment variables mentioned in the section, [Disable Permissioned Prover](#disable-permissioned-prover)
 3. Run the `ts-node` command as mentioned in the section, [Disable Permissioned Prover](#disable-permissioned-prover)